deepikasanniboina14/CodeClause_Music_Player_in_Python/README.md

 step8:Insert each song in the playlist widget using a for loop. step9:Create buttons for playing, pausing, stopping, and resuming the music playback.
 Configure each button with a font of 'candara' and a size of 20.
 Set the background and foreground colors and padding for each button accordingly.
 Grid each button to the root window with appropriate row and column numbers. step10:Start the mainloop to run the tkinter window.
+That's it!
+The user can now select a song from the playlist and control the music playback using the buttons.

 # Credits:
 This project is developed by Sanniboina Deepika.